Starting your own business can be an exciting and challenging time.

-- From the outsell market research is essential in helping you to identify your target market and customers.
+- From the outset, market research is essential in helping you to identify your target market and customers.

 - It will also help you to identify who your competitors are and how to compete effectively in a given market.

-- Research is also effective in assessing demand for a product service.
+- Research is also effective in assessing demand for a product or service.

 - Consider the best location for the business.

 - Identify your basic equipment requirements and costs.

 Step 5 Calculate Investment requirements

 - Identify all start-up costs associated with the business.